Search

 E-invoicing is in the news in the UK – but what is it, and how might it affect you?
 We explain all in our latest blog.

-With the UK’s Budget approaching on 30 October, the nation’s businesses are eagerly awaiting what new Chancellor Rachel Reeves has in store.
+The nation’s businesses are eagerly awaiting what new Chancellor Rachel Reeves has in store.
 A package of measures for the coming year has already been announced with the intention of supporting the economy, with one being a consultation on e-invoicing.

 In this guide, we’ll explain what the news means, what the benefits are and what technologies can help you.